WTGS: Early years, cable disputes, and near-bankruptcy (19851996)

-That September, Bailie went to Congress at the invitation of broadcasting groups, in order to speak to congressional leaders who were concerned that the repeal of the must-carry rule would hurt independent stations such as WTGS.
+The same month, Bailie went to Congress at the invitation of broadcasting groups, in order to speak to congressional leaders who were concerned that the repeal of the must-carry rule would hurt independent stations such as WTGS.
 The next month, Bailie revisited Congress in order to comment to the House Copyright Committee about bills in consideration at the time which would reform "compulsory license" rules.
-That same month, Plantation Cablevision was "carefully documenting requests" for WTGS to be added to its cable lineup, and had sent out a questionnaire to subscribers in order to measure what viewers liked and disliked about the cable system.
+That same month, Plantation Cablevision was "carefully documenting requests" for WTGS to be added to its cable lineup and had sent out a questionnaire to subscribers in order to measure what viewers liked and disliked about the cable system.
 On December 27, 1985, Plantation Cablevision started to carry WTGS; the addition of WTGS removed Charleston stations WCBD and WCIV from the lineup.
 WTGS was a charter affiliate of Fox at its October 1986 launch.

 In May 1987, the station was profiled on the MacNeil/Lehrer NewsHour, by which time it was so near to bankruptcy—due to its diminished ability to reach all TV homes in the region—that Bailie lived and slept in his office and drove a taxi cab the station had bought to promote the show Taxi.
 Later that year, AC&T sold itself to new Florida-based owners, giving it an infusion of $500,000 in cash.
 The new ownership moved the station's facilities south from Hardeeville to a site in Chatham County, Georgia, which would not be limited by height restrictions on a tower and be more centrally located for advertising sales purposes.
 The new tower was activated in February 1990.
 AC&T sold its two remaining stations, WTGS and KOOG in Ogden, Utah, to Trivest Financial Services Corporation in 1991.